Why are people unhappy with Vande Bharat Mission?

-- The chaos and rush at Delhi airport can dissuade most resilient of the traveler.
+- The chaos and rush at Delhi airport can dissuade the most resilient of the traveler.
 The COVID Triage room is chaotic, cramped, and has no air-conditioning.
 The room is very small and the passengers are carrying all their luggage by the time they reach the Triage room.
 Social distancing goes for a toss.
 The mismanagement and confusion there will leave you flabbergasted.
 Spending a couple of hours in such a stuffed room can be really hazardous.

 - From the airport to the hotel, you have to travel in dirty, rickety, non-AC public buses with long stopovers at each hotel.
 With the soaring temperatures and high humidity, this trip can really drain you.
 After paying so much money, can’t one expect better facilities?
 Arranging for better buses cannot be such a difficult job.

 - COVID Triage RoomDespite the large number of flights deployed by VBM, there are lots of people still waiting for their turn.
-The numbers are increasing daily because of consistent lay-offs and closing of the colleges.
+The numbers are increasing daily because of consistent lay-offs and the closing of the colleges.
 The repatriation flights are not able to cope with the increasing demand, especially in Gulf countries.
-If there is a sudden emergency, chances of you getting a reservation on the next flight are negligible.
+If there is a sudden emergency, the chances of you getting a reservation on the next flight are negligible.

 - There are many restrictions on VBM flights even now.
 Lots of NRI’s are not allowed to board the flights even if they have emergencies at home.
 They may not be living here, but their families are in India.
 We have to look at their plight sympathetically.
 How long will they wait to sort out their urgent issues?